okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 The Okta Anything-as-a-Source (XaaS) solution provides your organization the ability to integrate any HR source into your Okta org.
 The HR source acts as a source-of-truth and users are pushed and mapped to Okta user profiles in the Okta Universal Directory.
 There are two methods to implement the XaaS integration:

 * using Okta Workflows

    or

 * developing a custom client

 With either method, you need to first define your HR source in your Okta org.
 This is referred to as the Custom Identity Source integration.
 Okta provides you with a Custom Identity Source unique identifier that you can use in your Okta Workflow or custom client to identify the HR source.
 See Configuration of a Custom Identity Source in [Using anything as a source](https://okta.github.io/doc_reviews/en-us/Content/Topics/users-groups-profiles/usgp-anything-as-a-source.htm).

 This guide outlines the XaaS API flow so that you can develop your custom client for the XaaS integration.
 For XaaS integrations using Okta Workflows, see [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf).

-To make secure API calls from your custom client, obtain an API token from Okta.
-See [Create an API token](/docs/guides/create-an-api-token/main/).

 ## XaaS API concepts